Is "Computer Arm" the "Tennis Elbow" of the Internet set?

 Plate 6: Bent leg lifts on flat bench with narrow uprights.

-As this is a voluntary/experimental (and hopefully therapeutic) recreation, we hope to post some positive results in the future [See CORRECTION/UPDATE below].
-In the meanwhile, we present this article as a starting point for others who are researching this all-too-human malady of the Computer Age: "Computer Arm" (and assorted repetitive stress or posture-related ailments).
+This article is presented as a starting point for others who are researching this all-too-human malady of the Computer Age: "Computer Arm" (and assorted repetitive stress or posture-related ailments).

 LETTER: Counteracting Computer Posture